Jade Plant Care Guide (Crassula ovata)

 Say: KRASS-you-luh Oh-VAY-tuh

 So yes the money aspect of its name.
 A plant which has grown and combined with so many small nuggets of rumor, myths and truths it's hard to break it down into one simple answer.
-So we are just going to lay it out there, and hopefully you'll make the connections.
+So I'm are just going to lay it out there, and hopefully you'll make the connections.

 There are two main "money plants", one is the star of this page: The Jade (commonly known as the Money Plant) and the other is Pachira Aquatica (commonly known as the Money Tree).